In episode two, I travel to the USA to study Nikola Tesla’s research and inventions in light and magnetic field therapy.

 Most ancient cultures honoured the sun either as a religious symbol or as the most powerful natural medicine the world have ever known.
 Unfortunately, the sun has been promoted by the cosmetic industry as being something that causes damage to the skin and it’s avoidance has resulted in a vitamin D deficiency in countries that are located far from the equator.
 Northern Europe and Canada suffer from the highest rates of multiple sclerosis in the entire world and this statistic goes hand in hand with low vitamin D levels.
-There are ways to correct this problem with vitamin D supplements and the use of artificial ultraviolet B light.
+There are ways to correct this problem with the use of Tesla’s artificial ultraviolet B light.

 In episode two, we travel throughout the USA to visit companies that manufacture magnetic field therapy and medical light products.